SamuelNaik02/TalentFlow/README.md

 ## 🚀 Features

 - **Jobs Management** - Create, edit, archive, and reorder job postings
+- **Candidates** - View and manage all candidates with advanced search and filters
 - **Candidates Pipeline** - Kanban board with drag-and-drop for candidate stages
 - **Assessment Builder** - Create custom assessments with multiple question types
 - **Assessments List** - View and manage all assessments